Jessica-Lai-Lai/GreenTrade-Second-Hand-Marketplace-Application/README.md

 - **Search Performance**: Support for complex query conditions
 - **Data Persistence**: Firebase Realtime Database

-## 🤝 Team Contributions

-### Team Members
-- **Jinqiao Jiang** - Data structures and Red-Black tree implementation
-- **Jin Zhang** - Search functionality and map integration
-- **Xinyue Huang** - Product and user class design
-- **Dong-Jhang Wu** - Lexical analyzer and parser
-- **Jessica Lai** - UI design and user authentication

-### Contribution Ratio
-Each team member has a 20% contribution, demonstrating excellent team collaboration.

-## 📄 License

-This project is an academic project for learning and research purposes only.

-## 📞 Contact

-For questions or suggestions, please contact the development team.

----

 **GreenTrade** - Making second-hand trading more eco-friendly, making communities more sustainable 🌱